Are you interested in understanding how search engine results pages work?

 - User experience signals, such as dwell time and bounce rate

-A normal organic result usually includes:
+A traditional organic result usually includes:

 - The title of the page